newatoms/beta/projects/boris-interview/post.md

 While poking around in the business of the BBC, Boris stumbled on a set of structural problems that make it hard for news organisations to keep up with the market.
 The two key fields for improvement: scalability and adaptability.

 First of all, the way in which media companies currently grow quickly leads to scalability problems.
 Let's say a newspaper hires someone to write a story on corruption in Afghanistan.
+This person is charged with understanding everything happening there.
 Not only will this person write the story, but they will need to make a trip there and do all the research involved, so they will spend 100% of their time on this one article.

 Now let's say the same newspaper hires two more people: one to write a blogpost about beers in Belgium and another one to write about fries in France.
 It may seem like the newspaper has increased its production by 300%.
 However, all of these people now need to make trips, do research and may need mediation at some point in their process.
 This causes a drastic increase in overhead, making your production per person diminish and leaving you with less value for your money.
 This is obviously a very bad incentive for media companies to grow.